Biswajee/Collaboration/readme.md

 ## Collaboration

 ### Introduction
-The release `v1.1.0` of the repository contains functionalities where users can upload multiple image files to the server and view them after upload.
+The release `v1.4.0` of the repository contains functionalities where users can upload multiple image files to the server and view them after upload.
+Youtube demonstration : [here](https://www.youtube.com/watch?v=EoZSGQHIVOU)

 ### Prerequisites
 + Django 1.11